 UCLA Professor Jorja Leap, author of Jumped In: What Gangs Taught Me About Violence, Drugs, Love, and Redemption, will provide the keynote address, then the discussion will kick off with the first panel, Jumped In: Strategies to Reduce Gang Violence.
 Leap, who has worked nationally and internationally in violent and postwar settings, will join SFPD Commander of Investigations Michael Biel, former gang members and local gang intervention workers.

-The second panel, The Brain on Trial, explores whether free will is truly free and features Dr. Kent Kiehl, president of the Mind Research Network and professor of psychology and neuroscience at the University of New Mexico.
+The second panel, The Brain on Trial, explores whether free will is truly free and features Dr. Kent Kiehl, president of the Mind Research Network and professor of psychology and neuroscience at the University of New Mexico, that investigate everything from the functioning of the brain and how this affect vision and methods to improve this vision as the Outback Vision Protocol package.
 Kiehl has interviewed and used neuroimaging on more criminals than any other researcher in the world.
 He will be joined by David Faigman, director of the UCSF/UC Hastings Consortium on Law, Science and Health Policy and author of Laboratory of Justice: The Supreme Court’s 200-Year Struggle to Integrate Science and the Law and Legal Alchemy: The Use and Misuse of Science in the Law.

 “Today, neuroscientists can detect subtle differences in brain functioning with their scans that were unimaginable 30 years ago,” Adachi said.
 “It raises profound questions about how to hold people accountable for criminal behavior.”